nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 ![Figure 5](./f5.png)
 *Figure 5 High-level design*

-Let us take a close ook at each component.
+Let us take a close look at each component.

 **Webmail**.
 Users use web browsers to receive and send emails.